flame-engine/flame/doc/camera_and_viewport.md

 configuration for your game by translating and resizing the canvas.

-The `Viewport` interface has multiple implementations and can be used from scratch on your `Game` or, if you are using `BaseGame` instead, it's already built-in (with a default no-op viewport).
+The `Viewport` interface has multiple implementations and can be used from scratch on your `Game` or, if you are using `FlameGame` instead, it's already built-in (with a default no-op viewport).

 These are the viewports available to pick from (or you can implement the interface yourself to suit your needs):

- * `DefaultViewport`: this is the no-op viewport that is associated by default with any `BaseGame`.
+ * `DefaultViewport`: this is the no-op viewport that is associated by default with any `FlameGame`.
  * `FixedResolutionViewport`: this viewport transforms your Canvas so that, from the game perspective, the dimensions are always set to a fixed pre-defined value.
 This means it will scale the game as much as possible and add black bars if needed.

-When using `BaseGame`, the operations performed by the viewport are done automatically to every render operation, and the `size` property in the game, instead of the logical widget size, becomes the size as seen through the viewport together with the zoom of the camera.
+When using `FlameGame`, the operations performed by the viewport are done automatically to every render operation, and the `size` property in the game, instead of the logical widget size, becomes the size as seen through the viewport together with the zoom of the camera.
 If for some reason you need to access the original real logical pixel size, you can use `canvasSize`.
 For a more in depth